 It can be very distressing to see somebody you care about entangled in a cult group.
 Below, you will find some brief notes on how to communicate with and support a cult member.
 This is only general and basic advice and may not work in every case but could be a good starting point.

 The first thing to do is research the group and develop an understanding of the following elements.
 These can be used to plant ‘seeds of doubt.’

 The corrupt practices associated with the cult

 ‘By entering into discussion on subjects related to these topics, the hope is to raise an issue that the cult member is not programmed to deal with.
-This issue is one that would bring a doubt or question to the mind of the cult member.
-The exit counsellor would then be able to encourage the cult member to discuss the subject in depth.’
+This issue is one that would bring a doubt or question to the mind of the cult member.'
+The person communicating with the cult member can then encourage them to discuss the subject in depth.